-Try this patchouli soap recipe at home.
-This is a layered soap, the first one I present in my blog.
+This patchouli soap recipe is about a layered soap, the first one I present in my blog.
 The result was a pretty red and cream layered soap, scented with patchouli and rose geranium essencial oils.

 Patchouli essential oil comes from the leaves of the patchouli plant, a type of aromatic herb originated from the tropical climates in South Asia.
 It became popular along with incense in the 60’s and 70’s due to the indie movement, in the USA.

-Much of the evidence for the benefits of patchouli oil is anecdotal, but research is beginning to show that it does have anti-inflammatory, antimicrobial, and pain-relieving properties.
+Much of the evidence for the benefits of patchouli oil is anecdotal.
+However, research is beginning to show that it does have anti-inflammatory, antimicrobial, and pain-relieving properties.

 In my experience, patchouli results greatly with rose fragrances.